 SCCI’s Architecture Hub is an annual event.
 Bringing together different perspectives and creative ideas, discussions are lively and insightful.

-My focus in this panel discussion will be colour and its role beyond aesthetics in the built environment.
+My focus in this panel discussion was colour and its role beyond aesthetics in the built environment.
 Specifically, colour has the capacity to activate urban spaces and encourage engagement.
 In particular, colour can add a sense of joy, playfulness and happiness.
 On a more practical note, colour can also be applied to support orientation and wayfinding strategies.

 SCCI is located at 20 Goodhope Street, Paddington, Sydney.
 It’s a unique, event-based cultural enterprise that has enhanced architecture and fashion discourse.
 As such, SCCI provides a platform for the exchange of ideas within the broader framework of culture.